-The mission of Galen Robotics is to make surgeon’s lives easier through assistive technology in the operating room.
-To fulfill that vision, the company is developing a surgical robotic platform with intended to fill needs unserved in the current surgical robotics market, including neurosurgery, otolaryngology, tissue reconstruction, intrauterine brain, and spine surgery.
-The Galen system is designed to work with standard surgical instruments, improving stability and ergonomics variety of narrow corridor and minimally invasive procedures.
-The company works closely with Johns Hopkins University to develop future applications based on this robotic platform, and the company intends to file for FDA clearance in July 22 and launch the product “as a service” upon clearance.
+The mission of Galen Robotics is to make surgeons lives easier through assistive technology in the operating room.
+To fulfill that vision, the company has developed a cooperative surgical assist device intended to fill unserved needs in the current surgical device market, including neurosurgery, otolaryngology, tissue reconstruction, intrauterine brain, and spine surgery.
+The Galen platform is designed to work with standard surgical instruments, improving stability and ergonomics in a variety of narrow corridor and minimally invasive procedures.
+Galen Robotics recently filed for clearance with the FDA for the first of many anticipated indications for the platform.
+Upon clearance, the company expects to be the first to launch a cooperative surgical platform “as a service.”

 The company continues to work closely with Johns Hopkins University, and other university research organizations, to explore future applications based on this platform.